An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: The proposed method

-We propose to discuss our contribution in three steps: 1) we write the eigenvalue problem as a least-squares problem whose solution is a $p$-rank eigenspace; 2) to solve this least-square problem, we introduce basic building blocks for which we have closed-form solutions; and 3) we show that the eigenspace can be written as a product of these basic building blocks and we give an efficient algorithm to construct it.
+{Our solution is based on the following three steps: 1) we write the eigenvalue problem as a least-squares problem whose solution is a $p$-rank eigenspace; 2) to solve this least-square problem, we introduce basic building blocks for which we have closed-form solutions; and 3) we show that the eigenspace can be written as a product of these basic building blocks.
+Then, we give an efficient algorithm to construct an approximate eigenspace and provide theoretical convergence results that express the quality of the result.}